jvrsantacruz/dicto/README.rst

 Text template processor for message generation

+  dictō   Latin (verb)

+      1. repeat, say often.
+      2. dictate (to someone for writing).
+      3. compose, express in writing.

 Renders custom templates for recurrent text generation such as emails, changelogs, or notifications, fetching data from several sources such as *git*, *chef*, *redmine*...
 Integrated, configurable and extensible through